usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-create.rst

 	4. From the drop-down menus, select the operating system (distribution, release and architecture).
 	5. Click the ``create`` button.
 This creates a skeleton of an appliance template in the platform which you can now customize with operating system packages, middleware and application software.
 	6. You should now see the appliance overview page.
 You can add a description to your appliance (optional) and a logo (optional).
-The logo format must be in .jpg, .jpeg or .png format.
+The logo must be in .jpg, .jpeg or .png format.
 	7. An OS profile is mandatory.
 See :ref:`appliance-os-profile-new`.
 However, you can leave the appliance at this point and edit it later.
 	8. If you have made any modifications, click the checkmark to save.